 Besides my work on long-form essays, I’ve also edited and typeset three books of nonfiction published by MIT Press and co-edited a Boston Review chapbook of poetry, noted in the Boston Globe and the New York Times, including work by Pulitzer Prize–winning poet Jorie Graham and former United States Poet Laureate Juan Felipe Herrera.
 In 2016 I joined editors from n+1 and Guernica for a panel on “Politics and Prose” in the Periodically Speaking series at the New York Public Library, and I co-taught a class, “How To Talk and Work with Editors,” at Muse and the Marketplace in 2017.

-I enjoy working on subjects across the sciences and humanities, and I’ve collaborated with authors of all stripes—from graduate students and freelancers to professional essayists, journalists, and academic faculty.
 To get in touch about your project, use the contact form below.
 I look forward to hearing about your work!